 Best Septic Safe Toilet Paper

 The best septic safe toilet paper would be fastest dissolving toilet paper that first held strong and true.
-Having to use more toilet paper because it doesn’t hold together well during use is counter-intuitive to the idea of it breaking down quickly once flushed.
+Having to use more toilet paper because it doesn’t hold together well during use is just plain wrong.
+As well as being counter-intuitive to the idea of it breaking down quickly once flushed.
 More toilet paper will just take longer to break down.
+Using toilet paper for septic tanks will help keep your septic system safe and working well.

 What Makes a Toilet Paper ‘Septic Safe’

 - Recycled.
+Is recycled toilet paper safe for septic systems?
 Recycled toilet paper doesn’t necessarily break down more quickly than non recycled toilet paper, but it doesn’t contain any bleach or other harsh chemicals that might affect the delicate balance in a septic system.
 There is more at work in your septic system than simply water; the microbiome in a septic system uses the waste as food energy and contributes to the breakdown of both waste and toilet paper.

 It’s Going To Be A Compromise